TriLinder/GetTPS/README.md

 ​	When needing to know the TPS, execute `/function tps:get_tps`

-​	When finished, "working" in the scoreboard "getTPS" will be set to 0, and the result will be set to "tps"
+​	When finished, `working` in the scoreboard `getTPS` will be set to 0, and the result will be set to `tps`

 ​